 Monitoring the Atlantic Inflow toward the Arctic (MAIA)

+A general overview of the project is presented in the MAIA brochure (948 KB).
 The project was divided into three phases

 - The analysis of historical data to develop useful algorithms for computing the inflow